 The programme puts a special emphasis on a managerial and entrepreneurial orientation from an international perspective.
 The theory and practice of entrepreneurship will be one of the main focus points throughout the programme.

-For example, you will learn how technological shifts such as digitisation transform organisations and create new business opportunities, how companies can handle social and ethical challenges, and how laws and regulations affect businesses.
+For example, you will learn how technological shifts such as digitization transform organisations and create new business opportunities, how companies can handle social and ethical challenges, and how laws and regulations affect businesses.
 You will also become competent in using qualitative and quantitative methods to conduct sound analyses that can inform managerial decision-making.

 Management as a Liberal Art